benjaminwilcox/cicd-starter/README.md

 *This starts the server in non-database mode.* It will serve a simple webpage at `http://localhost:8080`.

 You do *not* need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!

+## Re-cap of the course
+You set up a continuous integration pipeline with GitHub Actions that ensures new PRs pass certain checks before they are merged to main:
+ - Unit tests pass
+ - Formatting checks pass
+ - Linting checks pass
+ - Security checks pass

+You configured a cloud-based SQLite database hosted on Turso

+You set up a continuous deployment pipeline with GitHub Actions that does the following whenever changes are merged into main:
+ - Builds a new server binary
+ - Builds a new Docker image for the server
+ - Pushes the Docker image to the Google Artifact Registry
+ - Deploys a new Cloud Run revision with the new image and serves the app to the public internet